Embracing Unity and Togetherness

 I appeal to you, brothers and sisters, in the name of our Lord Jesus Christ, that all of you agree with one another in what you say and that there be no divisions among you, but that you be perfectly united in mind and thought.
 I Corinthians 1:10 NIV

 Okay, that’s kind of a tall order.
-But nothing like a new year to embrace a challenge, right?
+But now is the perfect time to embrace a challenge, right?

 Instead of giving Satan the thrill of victory by living as a divided people, let’s bring God glory by living as a united people.